 Texture Setup

-Once an image has been read in by a renderer, it must be shuttled off to the graphics card.
-It needs to be in VRAM, just like the vertex attributes, because we want to be able to read texture data very quickly.
-Getting it there requires going through WebGL.
+Once an image has been read or generated, it must be shuttled off to the graphics card.
+It needs to be in VRAM, just like the vertex attributes, so that the shaders can read from it quickly.

 The WebGL API for handling textures is a mishmash of ideas that have developed over several decades.
-Graphics technology has changed significantly in that time, and the WebGL API has become a little disjointed as it has adapted.
+Graphics technology has changed significantly in that time, and the WebGL API that we're about to explore has become a little disjointed as it has evolved.

-The graphics card has special hardware called a texture unit that looks up texture data quickly.
-In fact, to comply with the WebGL standard, a card must have at least eight texture units.
-That means we can use up to eight textures per draw call.
+The graphics card has special hardware called a texture unit that performs texture lookups.
+To comply with the WebGL standard, a card must have at least eight texture units.
+That means we can use up to eight textures on a single draw call.
 Your card may support more.
 Issue this query to find how many units your card has:

 const unitCount = gl.getParameter(gl.MAX_TEXTURE_IMAGE_UNITS);